-- For information and advice about autism and learning disability, contact our help and advice line.
+- For information and advice about autism and learning disability, contact our Learning Disability Helpline.

 - Find out more about Mencap's services and the support they can offer, or search for a local group near you.

-- Autism support, visit The National Autistic Society's About Autism pages.
+- For autism support, visit The National Autistic Society's About Autism pages.

 - Call the Autism Helpline which is available on 0808 800 4104 from 10am-4pm, Monday-Thursday, and 9am-3pm, Friday.